Breush/lava/whats-next.md

     - PBR: Reflection cube maps
     - Reflection probes
     - Shader: Recompile on demand, removing the need to bind empty textures
-    - Texture: Have the notion and a manager
+    - Texture: Have a manager?
+    - Wireframe
 - **faroff**
     - Think about inlining in code data (shaders mainly, but debug texture too)